Denmark Copenhagen

 In fact, Denmark was the first country in the world to recognise registered partnerships for same-sex couples.

-Though Danes are not the most flamboyant people in the world, Copenhageners are in general very tolerant and open-minded towards different ethnicities and sexualities.
+Though Danes are not the most flamboyant people in the world, Copenhageners are, in general, very tolerant and open-minded towards different ethnicities and sexualities.

 LGBTQ flags at Det Ny Teater